JustDooooIt/GMUI/README.md

 </Node2D>
 ```

-2. Use the g-bind command in the sub-scene to get the variables
+2. Use the `g-bind` directive in the sub-scene to get the variables

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>